Consolidated Appropriations Act, 2021: Presidential dispute and signing

 On the night of December 22, Trump asked Congress to send him a version of the bill with $2,000 rather than $600 individual payments.
 House Speaker Pelosi and House Majority Leader Steny Hoyer signaled Democratic support of this change, while Senate Minority Leader Schumer encouraged Trump to sign the current bill, stating that "we're glad to pass more aid" at a later date.
 If no agreement can be reached, the government may shut down, and according to Trump, "the next administration will have to deliver a COVID relief package and maybe that administration will be me".
 It was speculated that Trump might use a pocket veto.

 The president left for his Mar-a-Lago estate on December 23, leaving his intentions unclear.
 On December 24, House Democrats tried to pass, by unanimous consent, legislation to increase the size of the stimulus checks to $2,000, but House Republicans blocked the proposed increase.
 Many figures in both parties urged Trump to sign the bill, and planned fallback strategies to keep the government open in case he did not.

 Two kinds of pandemic relief payments, Pandemic Unemployment Assistance and Pandemic Emergency Unemployment Compensation, expired on the morning of December 27.
 On the evening of December 27, after coming under heavy pressure from Democrats and Republicans, Trump signed the bill into law without his demands being met.
 Upon signing the bill, Trump released a statement containing various false statements and grievances.
 Trump indicated that he would create "a redlined version" of the bill accompanied by a "formal rescission request to Congress insisting that those funds be removed from the bill."
 Congress is not expected to act on this request.
-Trump's delay of nearly a week in signing the bill held up $900 billion in emergency relief funds, and because he did not sign the bill a day earlier, millions of Americans enrolled in unemployment programs are unlikely to receive a payment for the final week of 2020.
+Trump's delay of nearly a week in signing the bill held up $900 billion in emergency relief funds, and because he did not sign the bill a day earlier, millions of Americans enrolled in unemployment programs were unlikely to receive a payment for the final week of 2020.